opensourcegamedevelopment/ProjectMMW-UE/README.md

 2. Once in Sourcetree click Clone/New
 3. Click Clone Repository
 4. Under Repository Type paste in GitHub URL at the top of this page
 5. You now have the project on your local drive.
-Go to the saved location of the project.
-(You can do this in sourcetree by right clicking the project, and clicking Show in Explorer.
+Next, you will need to download our large data assets which isn't stored in GitHub.
+If the Large File sync application below doesn't work, you can manually download the assets from google drive.
+Contact project Admin if there are issues.
-6. Download the Latest game assets (LargeData) Folder from the Dropbox Public folder (See LargeAssetsData section below).
+6. Download our custom lfs-GD application from github (https://github.com/opensourcegamedevelopment/osgd-lfs-googledrive/releases).
-7. Add the Large Assets fIles to the Content Directory.
+7. Follow the instruction there to sync the large data assets.
 8. Make sure you are using the correct Unreal Engine version. (see above for the version we are currently using)
 9. In source tree, make sure you select/checkout master branch.
 (Right click -> checkout)
 10. Create a new branch by clicking on the branch button.
 (Refer to branching section for naming conventions).